ARVEST-APP/documentation/Admin-manual.md

         - ${HTTP_FOLDER}:/app/upload
 ```

-* `traefik.yml` : Configures Traefik as a reverse proxy for the production environment.
+* `traefik.yml` : Configures Traefik as a reverse proxy for the production environment (the services can be exposed via any other mean of choice).

 ```
 services: